Skip to main content

 Creating an innovation culture: Challenges, successes, and engagement strategies

 The renovation of Belmont University's Jack C. Massey Center exemplifies how interdisciplinary collaboration and cutting-edge interactive technology can shape a campus culture that thrives on innovation.
 This state-of-the-art facility is home to Belmont's 3D Initiative -- Design, Discovery, and Data -- and serves as both a hub for academic exploration and a central space for student life, bringing together students and faculty from various fields to solve complex problems and push boundaries.
-Reese Stevens, and John Roberson provide a detailed look into the technology that made this transformation possible, how Belmont's leadership embraced technology to tell compelling stories that resonate with prospective and current students and reinforce the university's mission of service and innovation.
+Reese Stevens and Grace Johnson provide a detailed look into the technology that made this transformation possible, how Belmont's leadership embraced technology to tell compelling stories that resonate with prospective and current students and reinforce the university's mission of service and innovation.

 Read More